DaneCronin/Note-Taker/README.md

   * [Questions?](#questions)

   ## Description
-   create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+    Note Taker is an application that can be used to write and save notes.
+This application was built using an Express.js back-end and will save and retrieve note data from a JSON file.

   ## Installation
   *Steps required to install project and how to get application running*

+  Clone the repository to your local development environment.
 Install all necessary npm's by running "npm install" in the command-line.
 The application may be launched from the command-line by running "npm start."

   ## Usage
   *Instructions and examples for use:*